dhermes/bossylobster-blog/content/pages/mathematics.md

 - Write-up and some code for generating the "optimal" finite difference [stencils][stencils] to compute a given derivative (November 2013)
 - IPython notebook about [GMRES][gmres-gist] (October 2015)
+- [Discussion][implicitizing] of parametric curves.
+In particular, how to classify cubics and how implicitization helps with conversion from a parametric curve to an algebraic curve.
+(April 2016)
 - `bezier` [library][bez-docs] ([GitHub][bez-gh], published [in JOSS][bez-joss]
   in August 2017)
 - `foreign-fortran` [project][foreign-fortran] ([GitHub][foreign-fortran-gh])